 Lists for Unhealthy and Limited Sender Statuses

 All senders have their lists analyzed on import.
 Senders with the Unhealthy and Limited statuses are subject to additional scrutiny, and their lists are also checked when scheduling new action groups to lists.

-When scheduling new action groups to a list, SharpSpring analyzes your mailing lists on import for any quality concerns.
+When scheduling new action groups to a list, Lead Gen & CRM analyzes your mailing lists on import for any quality concerns.
 Lead Gen & CRM's list analyzer will check the list and prevent import or setup if the list scores poorly when compared to Lead Gen & CRM's database of known bad addresses.

 Checking lists may better reveal where imported contacts would land in regard to initial engagement scores.
 Refer to Understanding List Import Failures for more information on why lists are rejected from importing for quality concerns.
 Contact firstname.lastname@example.org for import assistance.

 Senders with the Unhealthy and Limited statuses, as well as those senders that attempt to send email jobs at a much higher volume than usual, are subject to a manual review of their email jobs.